What you need to know about police in-car camera systems for law enforcement.

 Many police dash cam companies charge not only for the viewing software, but you also must use their expensive storage devices to store video evidence

-- How much does your proprietary software cost, any licenses and recurring fees or install limits?
+- How much do your proprietary software cost, any licenses, and recurring fees or install limits?

-Almost all of companies now will charge your police department for software to access your own videos.
-It sound ridiculous but it true.
-Does the video evidence software you are using have a annual fee or maintenance fee.
-If so, your police department will always be paying a fee for software.
+Almost all the companies now will charge your police department for software to access your own videos.
+It sounds ridiculous but it true.
+Does the video evidence software you are using have an annual fee or maintenance fee?
+If so, your police department will always be paying a fee for the software.

-One of the concerns every Police Chief and Sheriff should ask is, who owns the rights to the video my departments makes?
+One of the concerns every Police Chief and Sheriff should ask is, who owns the rights to the video by departments make?

 With Martel Electronics video systems, you own your own videos.
 Many manufacturers by contract, own the videos you record.

-The #1 concern for every police department who is using a police car camera, is how much storage do I need?
+The #1 concern for every police chief who is using a police car camera, is how much storage do I need?